 You can do that about the British Empire, the American Empire, the rising empire of China and Islam and the coming AI Empire.

-You can absolutely take revelation and apply it to all these things, because it does apply to all these things.
+You can absolutely take Revelation and apply it to all these things because it does apply to all these things.

-It is telling us a story about the birth of a new world, and it is a cycle of rebellion against the way of God and God renewing all things.
+And it is a cycle of rebellion against the way of God and God renewing all things.

 It's going to be the worst.

-Um metaphorically, literally seven years, we don't know, but there is going to be a deeply trying season.
+Metaphorically, literally seven years, we don't know, but there is going to be a deeply trying season.

-There's going to be an antichrist, which the Bible describes as essentially a conglomeration of ten nations, um, and they are going to essentially rule the world.
+There's going to be an Antichrist, which the Bible describes as essentially a conglomeration of 10 nations.

-If you read it, the if you read Revelation, uh goodness me, it sounds an awful lot like artificial intelligence technology talking about, you know, yeah, the economy, it's either like a chip in your wrist or a chip in your head.
+If you read it, if you read Revelation, goodness me, it sounds an awful lot like artificial intelligence technology talking about, you know, the economy.

-There's all sorts of like wild weaponry that sounds like well, even like the beast, the beast is described first as an image, and then the antichrist gives life to the image.
+There's all sorts of like wild weaponry that sounds like, well, even like the beast, the beast is described first as an image, and then the Antichrist gives life to the image.

 We have no idea.